quran understand quran

 How to draw graph of linear programming inequalities and feasible area

 In Mathematics, The linear programming is maximized or minimized of a linear function when subjected to various constraints(linear inequalities).
 We can draw any graph of inequality with the free graph drawing website www.graph2d.com.
 As for example, A linear programming problem is Maximize f(x,y)=3x+4y and constraints are 2x+3y<=48, x+y<=20, x>=0, y>=0.
-For solving this linear programming problem, type 2x+3y<=48 in the first input box, type x+y<=20 in the second input box, x>=0 in the third input box, y>=0 in the fourth input box and then press drawing button to get the graph of the inequalities.
-The graph of that inequalities is given bellows-
+For solving this linear programming problem, type 2x+3y<=48 in the first input box, type x+y<=20 in the second input box, x>=0 in the third input box, y>=0 in the fourth input box and then the graph will drawn automatically of the inequalities.
+The graph of that inequalities is given belows.

 graph of linear programming inequality or graphing linear programming calculator

 Then click on the graph of intersection point to get the co-ordinates.click on the Feasible area button to get feasible area.
 Again click on the graph of turning point to get the co-ordinates of turning points.
-The graph of that feasible area is given bellows-
+The graph of that feasible area is given belows.

 graph of linear programming feasible area or graphing linear programming feasible region calculator